Everything You Need To Know About Painting Render

 A Guide To Render

-- Conventional render - conventional render, often known as sand and cement render, is the most common form of render you will come across.
-It is a relatively unexpensive render that can be applied easily, which is why it is a popular choice for rendering projects.
-On the negative side, a sand and cement mix is less advanced than other forms of render, as it can uptake moisture, has low breathability and is rigid which can cause cracking due to movement.
-Furthermore, sand and cement does not come pre-coloured, meaning it is almost always painted to leave an attractive finish.
+- Conventional render – Conventional render, often known as sand and cement render, is the most common form of render.
+Relatively unexpensive but is less advanced than other forms of render, as it can uptake moisture, has low breathability and is rigid which can cause cracking due to movement.

-- Acrylic render - another newer form of render, acrylic render is less breathable that silicone render and is not water repellent, although it is more cost-effective and offers a pre-coloured finish unlike sand and cement render.
+- Acrylic render – Less breathable than silicone render and is not water repellent, although it is more cost-effective and offers a pre-coloured finish unlike sand and cement render.

-- Lime render - lime render is a traditional form of render that has been used for hundreds of years on older, heritage properties.
-It is highly breathable making it breathable, allowing it is help regulate moisture levels in these older properties, although it does not offer much resistance to weathering due to its high level of porosity.
+- Lime render – Lime render is a traditional form of render that has been used for hundreds of years.
+It is highly breathable, allowing it is help regulate moisture levels in these older properties, although it does not offer much resistance to weathering due to its high level of porosity.

 Did you know?
 Rendering a standard semi-detached house can cost an estimated £6,000 in the UK.